feltech/DominosVoucherPuppeteer/README.md

-# DominosVoucherPuppeteer
+# Dominos Voucher Puppeteer
-Scrape Dominos UK vouchers and test that they work via Google's Puppeteer
+Scrape Dominos UK vouchers from hotukdeals.com and test that they work on the Dominos website via Google's Puppeteer.

+Uses a nodejs bot running in a Docker container, and a simple PHP + MySQL website to submit, cache and present the results.